 Here are some of the things that we would do each week:

-In order to allow Emma to refer back to what we talked about each week, we would record the session with the audio recording feature of Evernote on my phone.
+In order to allow Emma to refer back, there will be plenty of time for the rest later when it comes time to edit to what we talked about each week, we would record the session with the audio recording feature of Evernote on my phone.
 With the recordings available to her on our iPad at home, she could just tap on the button for this week’s strategy session and review it whenever she wanted.

 #4 Create Accountability [Or as Chandler Bolt calls it: Find an “Accountabilibuddy”]